arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Remove the concept of "null" from your preferred language.
 * Why Functional Programming matters?
 When should a functional programming language be used?
 * What's the difference between design, architecture, functionality and aesthetic?
-Discuss
+Discuss.
 * How do Companies like Microsoft, Google, Opera and Mozilla profit from their browsers?
 * Why opening a TCP socket has a large overhead?
 * What is Encapsulation important for?